Scott3142/python-programming/site/codelabs/part-3.md

 Positive
 : **Exercise - Personal details** <br><br> Read the instructions for the exercise and commit the solution via Github. <br><br> [Source files on Github](https://github.com/btec-diploma-unit4-programming-master/exercise-3-25-personal-details.git)

+## Summary

+Very often programs handle data.
+This data must be stored somewhere for the duration of program execution — creating a new variable for each piece of data would be very labour intensive and make the code hard to understand.
+In this part we have taken the first steps towards effective data management: by using lists and arrays we can store almost unlimited amounts of data for the duration of program execution.
+We have also practiced string handling and splitting strings into smaller substrings.